Throbac-Labs/SolanaValidator_FullDeployment/README.md

 sha256sum go1.18.linux-amd64.tar.gz
 sudo tar -C /usr/local -xvf go1.18.linux-amd64.tar.gz
 ```
-Then we'll add the gobin path to our ~/.profile so we can enter our commands from anywhere
+Then we'll add the gobin path to our ~/.profile so we can enter our commands from anywhere.
 ```
 sudo nano ~/.profile
 export PATH=$PATH:/usr/local/go/bin